 As a club manager, you can enhance your outdoor dining area by implementing these actions to create a unique and inviting outdoor dining experience.
 Create the signature experience that current & prospective members are looking for with tables, chairs and premium shade solutions to improve your outdoor area for dining, relaxing and special events.

-Start by analyzing how the area is currently used.
+Start by analysing how the area is used.
 Have a look at the environmental factors, prevailing wind, sun direction around the year and, of course, a layout that’s going to increase dwell time.
 Think about the aesthetics of your space and how you want members to feel about themselves and the space whilst they’re there.
 It’s also important to consider mounting options.
 By having permanent mountings and large covered areas you’ll have the flexibility of arranging the layout of tables & chairs for events and the sun’s ever-changing position throughout the year.
 Protection from the elements is also important to ensure your members feel comfortable remaining on site during a brief rain shower or a bit of wind chill.

 Choosing the color of your canopies is an important decision – look at your existing branding, colors associated with your location and the natural hues of your environment.
 Classic golf green for a golf club, blues for a yacht club on the bay or a clean white for your exclusive country club.
 Simple, intuitive deployment and low maintenance is also key in choosing your shade.
 Your staff can’t be wasting time & energy fighting with unwieldy shade systems.
 Staff time is better spend looking after members and improving their experience.